Home / Learn About Encaustic / The Best Way To Paint A Smooth Encaustic Surface

 1. When you are trying to achieve a smooth surface, start with a good quality substrate such as Ampersand Encausticboard.
 An inexpensive plywood substrate will result in more air bubbles i.e. more pinholes.
 An alternative to Encausticboard is to prepare a good quality wood substrate with encaustic gesso or chalk paint.
 This will seal the wood and help reduce the number of air bubbles.

-2. Before applying wax, preheat your substrate.
-I typically use a heat gun to warm up the entire surface.
-When working large, you may need to have a heat gun in one hand and a brush in the other to keep the substrate warm as you apply the encaustic medium.
+2. Before applying wax preheat your substrate.
+I typically use a torch or a heat gun to warm up the entire surface.
+When working large would just heat the area I’m working on and paint in sections.
+Some artists use a heat gun in one hand and a brush in the other to keep the substrate warm as they apply encaustic medium.

 3. Always use a warm brush.
 Rest brushes on the edge of the heated pallet so it is kept nice and warm.